deeppavlov/DeepPavlov/docs/integrations/socket_api.rst

     import socket

     socket_payload = {
-        "context": [
+        "context_raw": [
-            "All work and no play makes Jack a dull boy", "I used to be an adventurer like you, then I took an arrow in the knee."
+            "All work and no play makes Jack a dull boy", "I used to be an adventurer like you, then I took an arrow in the knee" ],
-        ],
-        "question": [
+        "question_raw": [
             "What makes Jack a dull boy?",
             "Who I used to be?"
         ]